Yongbeom-Kim/sandbox/aws/ses_to_s3_example/README.md

 Example to receive emails (for a Route53 domain) using AWS SES and store them in an S3 bucket.

+This project sets up:
+- Amazon Simple Email Service
+  - Domain Verification
+  - Email Receiving Rule Set
+    - Email Receiving Rule (to S3 bucket)
+  - MX Records for Route53 domain (receiving)
+- S3 bucket
+  - Bucket Policy (to allow SES to write to the bucket)

+Note that this project does not configure SES to send emails (only receive).

 ## Requirements

 * Terraform